 But does investing in property really turn a profit every time?
 Tying up your capital in bricks and mortar means you don’t have that cash to invest in other options like stocks and shares.

 However, if you’re savvy about buying property for profit, you could make a much bigger return in a shorter time than other long-term investment routes.

 So, what should you do?
 This guide to buying property for profit will outline the things you need to think about before you invest – as well as some tips on which property types to buy if you decide it’s the right financial strategy for you.

-Is investing in property right for you?
+Firstly, you must consider whether investing in property is right for you.

 Ask yourself these questions:

-- Can I afford to have a lot of money tied up for some time?
 If you’re planning on renting your house out it will mean your money is tied up and, unlike some other forms of investing, it can take a long time to access your money.